 Investigators who are United States citizens or lawful permanent residents conducting research at institutions within the United States are invited to apply.
-Applicants must be in tenured or tenured-track positions.
-The award does not support graduate or postdoctoral research.
+Applicants must be in tenured or tenured-track, faculty positions.
 Applicants may not be employees of the Howard Hughes Medical Institute or scientists within the intramural program of the National Institutes of Health.
 Funds may be used toward a variety of research activities, but not the recipient’s salary.
 Collaborative and cross-disciplinary applications are explicitly invited.

-The deadline is April 15, 2005.
+The deadline is April 3, 2006.
 Letters should not exceed two pages or 750 words.
-Please include the mailing and email addresses of the principal investigators and a title for the project.
+At the top of the first page, please include: the principal investigator’s name, institution, mailing address, email, and a title for the project.

-The selection committee will invite a small number of applicants to submit more detailed proposals, which will be due October 3, 2005.
-Funding begins February 1, 2006.
-Committee members are: Larry Squire, Chair; David Anderson; Samuel Barondes; Charles Gilbert; Jeremy Nathans; Eric Nestler; Chris Walsh; and Huda Zoghbi.
+The selection committee will invite a small number of applicants to submit more detailed proposals, which will be due September 27, 2006.
+Funding begins February 1, 2007.
+Committee members are: Larry Squire, Chair; David Anderson; Charles Gilbert; Jeremy Nathans; Eric Nestler; Chris Walsh; and Huda Zoghbi.